 The role of the Area SENCO

-To fulfil their role in identifying and planning for the needs of children with SEN, local authorities should ensure that there is sufficient expertise and experience amongst local early years providers to support children with SEN.
+To fulfil their role in identifying and planning for the needs of children with SEND, Surrey should ensure that there is sufficient expertise and experience amongst local early years providers to support children with SEND.

 Typically, the role of the Area SENCo includes:

 - providing advice and practical support to early years providers about approaches to identification, assessment and intervention within the SEN Code of Practice

 - providing day-to-day support for setting-based SENCo s in ensuring arrangements are in place to support children with SEND